ysfkel/angular-slider/README.md

 ### Initialize slider
 Follow these steps to initialze the slider

-1) Create an object array and each object should have the following properies
+Create an object array with the following properies

 ###
 ```javascript